airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/inbox-faqs.md

    5. URL (POST)
 3. You can find all of these credentials on the Twilio Dashboard.
 4. Also, you can contact us at enquiries@chatbotworld.io for further assistance.
-5. After you fill out these parameters, you can quickly call leads from ChatbotWorld.
+5. After you fill out these parameters, you can quickly call leads from EleAPI.
 6. Refer To The Following Steps To Obtain Your API Key and SID On Twilio
    1. Click on the Account link in the top-right navigation.
    2. In the submenu, click on API keys & tokens.